AranParrish/streaming-data-project/README.md

 1. Fork and clone this repo.
 2. Ensure you have Make installed.
 3. From the root directory, run "make requirements".
 This will create a virtual environment with the necessary dependencies (compiled from the file "requirements.in" and then installed from "requirements.txt").
 4. Next, run "make dev-setup".
 This will install "bandit" and "safety" to do security tests, as well as "black" to ensure code is PEP8 compliant, and finally "coverage" to check test coverage.
-Note that you will need a safety account (you should be prompted to register or login when first attempting to run the test suite, as detailed in stage 6 below).
+Note that you will need a safety account (you should be prompted to register or login when first attempting to run the test suite, as detailed in stage 5 below).
-5. Store your Guardian API key in your AWS Secrets Manager.
-Assign the name of this secret to the global variable "SECRET_NAME" and the key to the global variable "SECRET_KEY".
-Ensure that your AWS credentials are configured in your local development environment (e.g. your "config" and "credentials" files are set in the directory "~/.aws").
-6. To execute the full range of checks (security tests, PEP8 compliance, and the test suite), run "make run-checks".
+5. To execute the full range of checks (security tests, PEP8 compliance, and the test suite), run "make run-checks".

 The provided source code (stored in the "src" folder) and test suite (stored in the "test" folder) gives a test coverage of 100%.
 If you make any further refinements to the source code, you should ensure these are tested prior to deployment.

 ## Cloud deployment

-If you have already done the "Local environment setup", you can skip steps 1 and 2.
-Instead, deploy the application from your local environment, which should have already been setup with your Guardian API details.
+If you have already done the "Local environment setup", you can skip step 1 and instead deploy the application from your local environment.

 1. Fork and clone this repo.
-2. Store your Guardian API key in your AWS Secrets Manager.
-Assign the name of this secret to the global variable "SECRET_NAME" and the key to the global variable "SECRET_KEY".
+2. Store your Guardian API key in your AWS Secrets Manager with the name "guardian_api_key" with as a key-value pair with the key also named "guardian_api_key" and your Guardian API key assigned to the value.
+Ensure that your AWS credentials are configured in your local development environment (e.g. your "config" and "credentials" files are set in the directory "~/.aws").
 3. Deploy the code as part of your application (e.g. as an AWS Lambda function).
 The entry point is the function streaming_data, but you will need to include the remainder of the code as this function uses other helper functions to run as well as global variables.
 4. Pass your search_term and message_broker_ID to the streaming_data function.
 You can optionally pass the date_from argument (as a datetime or a valid ISO 8601 format date string) and/or the exact_match argument (boolean).